 - Heavy bleeding or passing clots

-Bleeding during pregnancy cannot be ignored.
-If it is just random spotting, you may wait until your next appointment with the doctor.
-However, if it is more than spotting, heavy, or occurring regularly, then it is safe to call up your doctor or visit them without delay.
-It will help them to diagnose the problem and address it in time to make sure that there are no complications in your pregnancy.
+Bleeding during pregnancy should not be ignored.
+However, if there is random spotting, you must wait until your next appointment.
+If it is more than just spotting, you must immediately contact your health care professional.
+It will help them diagnose the problem if it is addressed well within time to ensure that there are no complications involved in your pregnancy.

 2. Bleeding in pregnancy/placenta previa/placental abruption; Children’s Hospital of Philadelphia